mmyers/eug/EU3_Scenario_Editor/Readme.txt

 mortal enemy).

-It is known to be compatible with EU3, EU4, Rome, Victoria 2, and HOI3.
-CK2
+It is known to be compatible with EU3, EU4, Rome, Victoria 2, HOI3, CK2, CK3,
-probably works, but I don't guarantee it; I've only tried it on the demo, which means no saved games.
+and March of the Eagles.
+It's possible that it would work on other Clausewitz or Jomini engine games with little or no code modification, only changes to games.txt and views.txt.

 ===========================